Category 8 pricing will be introduced on 5 March, meaning it is best to lock in stays at luxury properties now.

 - From 5 March 2019: Category 8 added into award chart

 Almost 70% of properties require the same or fewer points, meaning that over 30% have increased in price.

 For example, The Old Clare Hotel in Sydney used to cost 12,000 Starpoints/36,000 Marriott points (remember: 1 Starpoint = 3 Marriott Bonvoy points), and this dropped by 1,000 points to 35,000 in the new program.

 The Aloft Perth dropped from 21,000 Marriott points to 17,500 points.

 The W Brisbane is the only one of the 20 Australian properties in the combined program that increased in price, from 30,000 Marriott points to 35,000 points.

-But—and a big but is that—the new amounts are for ‘standard’ pricing.
+But—and a big but it is—the new amounts are for ‘standard’ pricing.
 From March 2019, there will be a pricing difference between off-peak and peak dates and we don’t have information on those what exactly those dates are yet.

 There is now a rotating PointSavers list, with 20% off points redemptions at select hotels.